komikku-app/komikku-extensions/CONTRIBUTING.md

 -W -S -n eu.kanade.tachiyomi/eu.kanade.tachiyomi.ui.main.MainActivity -a eu.kanade.tachiyomi.SHOW_CATALOGUES
 ```

+> [!IMPORTANT]
-If you're deploying to Android 11 or higher, enable the "Always install with package manager" option in the run configurations.
+> If you're deploying to Android 11 or higher, enable the "Always install with package manager" option in the run configurations.
+Without this option enabled, you might face issues such as Android Studio running an older version of the extension without the modifications you might have done.

 ## Debugging